 When a loved one dies, it is natural to experience a deep sadness.
 At times we may also feel guilt and/or anger.
 These feelings may resolve or may last over many years.
 The impact on our day-to-day life may subside, but the sense of loss often persists.
-Very often we may wish that we could “finish the conversation”, that we could have some experience of closure, a few last words, a question or two answered, a sense of reconnection that would offer us peace.
+Very often we may wish that we could experience a sense of closure, and even a sense of reconnection that would offer us peace.

 After-death communication or ADC, is a naturally occurring phenomenon experienced by many people, usually happening “out of the blue” when least expected, and often during sleep.
 Those who experience such communication report a sensory (through one or more of the five senses) contact with someone in their life who has died.
-It can bring great relief and resolution.
+They usually receive great relief and resolution.

-Using the protocol of induced after-death communication (IADC), I help clients, typically in two sessions, reduce the sadness that their loss still holds, and open a receptive state to an ADC.
+I am delighted to have studied IADC with Dr. Botkin and as a result I am delighted to be able to help clients reduce the sadness that their loss may still hold.
 Most people report a sensory reconnection with their loved one that they experience as very real, accompanied by a deep healing of sadness.
 Many even say that they experience a profound joy.
 This deep healing is reportedly sustained over time.

 Your grief and/or trauma does not have to be recent in order to experience the benefits of the IADC procedure.
 In fact the death may have occurred at some point in the past and you may currently feel resolved with only an occasional and contained sense of loss.
 It’s important to note that the deceased need not have been a loved one or a close friend in order for you to benefit.
 It may have been a conflictual or even traumatic relationship or event, and in some cases you may not even have met them.
 Veterans and others who have experienced great trauma are among those who report experiencing resolution and freedom.